rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/_index.md

 ## 3. Add Linux Master Node

 The first node in your cluster should be a Linux host that fills both *Control Plane* and *etcd* role.
-Both of this two roles must fulfill before you can add Windows hosts to your cluster.
+Both of this two roles must be fulfilled before you can add Windows hosts to your cluster.
 At a minimum, the node must have 2 roles enabled, but we recommend enabling all three.
 The following table lists our recommended settings (we'll provide the recommended settings for nodes 2 and 3 later).

 Option | Setting
 -------|--------